-After inflation is removed from the analysis, median household incomes in BC shows basically no change between 2006 and 2016.
-Electoral area E and the CVRD show a downward trend.
+After inflation is removed from the analysis, median household incomes in BC and electoral area I shows no change between 2006 and 2016.
+The CVRD as a region show a downward trend.

 See Table 16 and Figure 7: Median real annual household income (constant 2019 dollars) from 2006-2016.